Gespinha/postcss-spacer/README.md

 ## Upcoming Features

-**More verbose error messages**
-Error messages should be spot on the issue that is causing the process to fail.
+**More verbose error messages**: Error messages should be spot on the issue that is causing the process to fail.

-**Break task when error occurs**
-When an error is found on the process, or something went wrong, the task should break.
+**Break task when error occurs**: When an error is found on the process, or something went wrong, the task should break.

-**More flexible debug mode**
-If you just want to run the debug process on all of the line types at once, you can set it on the `all` handle, for example:
+**More flexible debug mode**: If you just want to run the debug process on all of the line types at once, you can set it on the `all` handle, for example:

 ```js
 'all': {